cudmore/PyMapManager/docs/docs/index.md

 The PyMapManager client provides a web-based front-end to browse annotations and images off the server.

 We have an [example client/server][client/server] to see this in action.
+Please note, this server is at an early development stage and might not always be available.

 ### Browsing annotations